ashley-herrera/student-workbook/src/reflections/wk7/quiz7.md

 **7.** Which Vue attributes(directives) could you use to conditionally render elements on a page?
 <!-- enter you answer in the space below -->
 ```
+V-if, v-else-if, v-else, v-show are all Vue attributes that can be used to render an element to the page.
 ```
 **8.** What is the purpose of the `key` attribute when using `v-for` on an element?
 <!-- enter you answer in the space below -->
 ```
+The key attribute tells Vue how your data relates to the HTML elements it's rendering to the screen.
+When your data changes, Vue uses these keys to know which HTML elements to remove or update, and if it needs to create any new ones.
 ```
 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->
 ```
+Slot is a placeholder inside a web component that you can fill with your own markup.
+It lets you create separate DOM trees and present them together.
 ```